kevinolega/kevinolegaservices/clickup-service.md

 ## ClickUp System Development Service Pricing

-### 1. Basic Plan: Ideal for Freelancers and Small Businesses
+### 1. Basic Plan: Ideal for Freelancers and Solopreneurs
 **Starting at $400**

 Perfect for freelancers and small businesses looking to streamline their project management processes without the complexity of larger setups.